PetrKryslUCSD/VibrationGEPHelpers.jl/README.md

 ```
 d, v, nconv = gep_smallest(K + omega_shift^2 * M, M, neigvs; method = :Arpack)
 ```
+The solution is useful in constructing modal expansions in solid dynamics.

 - Solve the vibration GEP for the largest eigenvalue:
 ```
 omega_max = gep_largest(K, M)
 ```
+The solution is useful in estimating the stable time step in explicit integration of the equations of motion.